wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

- * `Request` MUST be a random, ephemeral ID chosen by the Subscriber and used to correlate the Broker's response with the request.
+ * `Request` MUST be a sequential ID in the _session scope_, incremented by the Subscriber and used to correlate the Broker's response with the request.
  * `Options` MUST be a dictionary that allows to provide additional subscription request details in a extensible way.
 This is described further below.
  * `Topic` is the topic the Subscriber wants to subscribe to and MUST be a URI.